trrei/radix-example-workshop-2/echo/README.md

 ## Metrics

 Metrics are exposed on the /metrics endpoint.
 The [example](./app.js) is using the express-prom-bundle module which exposes http request durations.
-The metrics are scraped by Prometheus and made available in Graphana.
+In a Radix cluster metrics are scraped by Prometheus and made available in Graphana.
 (Remember to set monitoring:true in the radixconfig file)

 Optional: Create a [custom metric](https://github.com/siimon/prom-client#histogram) monitoring the time it takes to create a password.
 It should be possible to separate between how much time it takes for passphrases and password creation.
 A [histogram](https://prometheus.io/docs/practices/histograms/) might be the correct way to measure this.